Breaking News

 • Attorney in Sperm Donor Case Draws Connection to Same-Sex ‘Marriage’ Rulings

-Source: The Topeka Capital-Journal - Posted: about 9 years ago
+Source: The Topeka Capital-Journal - Posted: 9 years ago

 A Kansas sperm donor is fighting attempts by the state to designate him the legal parent of his five-year-old daughter.
 William Marotta doesn't want to pay child support for a 5-year-old girl artificially conceived with his sperm for a same-sex couple.
 In a court filing less than two weeks ago, Marotta's attorney argued that the state shouldn’t discriminate against the female-female couple by "forcing" the child to have a male parent.